Difference Between Investment Banking and Private Equity

 - There are not many disadvantages to being a private equity associateBeing A Private Equity AssociateA Private Equity Associate assists other senior associates and partners in identifying a well-suited target to invest in and reaping the benefits by selling it at a profit, as well as overseeing due diligence, handling communication, and preparing financial models..
 The only thing is that you need to know a lot more as you need to build models to go to the depth of things as you are on the buy-side of the business.
 Albeit you can’t call it a con.

 - You will not get as much limelight as you get in the investment banking industry.

 Why Pursue Investment Banking or Private Equity?

-Investment banking is all about getting the limelight and being the centre of attraction.
+Investment banking is all about getting the limelight and being the center of attraction.
 If you are more interested in business selling, you should pick investment banking after doing an MBA from a reputed university.

 Private equity is more about passion as it is more in-house than going out and stealing the deals.
-If you love to do analysis in-depth and love investment, you should go for this.
-But remember most of the people who come in this private equity business comes after pursuing their career in investment banking.
+If you love to do an analysis in-depth and love investment, you should go for this.
+But remember most of the people who come in this private equity business come after pursuing their career in investment banking.

 This has been a guide to Investment Banking vs Private Equity.
 Here we discuss the concepts, pre-requisites, employment, skills, work-life differences between investment banking and private equity.
 You may also have a look at the following articles –